gdumfi/KeyParserForTwitch/README.md

 ## Requirements ##

 This script requires Python 3 and the pynput library.
-You can install pynput by running pip install pynput.
+You can install pynput by running

+** pip install pynput **

 ## Usage ##

 + Clone this repository to your local machine.
 + Navigate to the directory containing the script.
 + Open the script in your preferred code editor and replace the input statements with your own Twitch username, OAuth token, and the channel you want to scan.
-+ Run the script using the command python twitch_chat_key_scanner.py.
++ Run the script using the command python main.py.
 + Place your cursor on the text box where you enter the activation key.
 + The script will start scanning the chat for activation keys.
 When it finds one, it will automatically enter it into the text box.